karatechops/grommet-single-page-template/README.md

-# Grommet Universal Single Page Template
+# Grommet Single Page Template

+Note: I'm in the process of refactoring this into a Universal template.

-This is the source code for a Grommet based universal single page.
+This is the source code for a Grommet based single page app.
 To run the website execute the following:

   1. Install website NPM modules: